After EU, Britain and U.S. reach truce in aircraft trade dispute | Business

 After EU, Britain and U.S. reach truce in aircraft trade dispute

+Together, the matching deals draw a line under 17 years of battles at the World Trade Organization and establish a common front against "non-market" funding in a reference to China's nascent aerospace industry.
+The dispute had triggered a months-long transatlantic tariff war hitting industries such as Scotch whisky until a temporary tariff ceasefire was called this year to ease negotiations.

-Britain and United States agreed on Thursday to resolve a long-running trade dispute over Airbus and Boeing and turn their attention to tackling Chinese subsidies, echoing a five-year tariff truce announced by Washington and Brussels.
-Together, the matching deals draw a line under 17 years of battles at the World Trade Organization over aid for the world's largest planemakers and establish a common front against "non-market" funding, in a reference to China's rising aerospace sector.
+Britain and the United States agreed on Thursday to resolve a long-running trade dispute over aid for planemakers Airbus and Boeing and focus on tackling Chinese subsidies, echoing a five-year tariff truce announced by Washington and Brussels.
+Together, the matching deals draw a line under 17 years of battles at the World Trade Organization and establish a common front against "non-market" funding in a reference to China's nascent aerospace industry.

-The dispute had triggered a months-long transatlantic tariff war hitting industries such as Scotch whisky until the punitive measures were suspended earlier this year to ease negotiations.
-Tariffs will now be set aside for a further five years while governments pledge to provide any funding on market terms, but the two UK-U.S. and EU-U.S. agreements effectively lift uncertainty over a key source of transatlantic trade tensions.
+The dispute had triggered a months-long transatlantic tariff war hitting industries such as Scotch whisky until a temporary tariff ceasefire was called this year to ease negotiations.
+Tariffs will be suspended for a further five years while governments also pledge to provide any funding on market terms, lifting a perennial source of transatlantic tensions.

 Britain has since left the European Union and Thursday's almost identically worded agreement achieves many of the same results as the EU-U.S. deal.
 Britain, whose ability to negotiate trade deals independently of the EU is central to its new "global Britain" stance, has a long history as one of four core nations involved in Airbus, a relationship that predated its EU membership, and its UK factories make the wings for Airbus commercial jets.

-Airbus, which has 14,000 staff in Britain, has repeatedly warned the UK of the risk that it could shift work abroad, restricting Britain's ability to negotiate independently over aerospace.
-The more limited truce agreed this week leaves a disputed system of government loans for Airbus intact but commits Britain, France, Germany and Spain to issue any new loans for Airbus development on market terms still to be defined.
+Airbus, which has 14,000 staff in Britain, has repeatedly warned that it could shift work abroad, restricting Britain's ability to negotiate independently over aerospace.
+The more limited truce agreed this week leaves a system of government loans for Airbus intact on paper, but commits Britain, France, Germany and Spain to issue any new loans for Airbus development on market terms still to be defined.

-The WTO had ruled that previous government loans to Airbus violated global trade rules, while also ruling against U.S. support to Boeing.
-Both sides won partial victories and claimed to have complied with thousands of pages of rulings, but this week's deals set aside years of legal bickering at the WTO.

-Separately, Britain is keen to agree a free trade agreement with the United States, as it seeks new relationships around the world following its exit from the European Union in 2020.
+Both sides had won partial victories and claimed to have complied with thousands of pages of rulings, but this week's deals set aside years of legal bickering at the WTO, which ruled past Airbus loans were illegal while rapping support for Boeing.
+Separately, Britain is keen to agree a free trade agreement with the United States, as it seeks new relationships around the world following its exit from the European Union in 2020. ($1 = 0.7172 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)